danieltov/trivia/README.md

 ## Good Luck!

-#### This little app was handcrafted in JavaScript and its bastard child, jQuery.
+#### This little app was handmade in JavaScript and its bastard child, jQuery.
 Some support provided by the Bootstrap CSS, but mostly this is styled with vanilla CSS3.